 - Surgery, which is one of the most common causes of blood clots

-- Supplemental oestrogen, ie: birth control pills and hormone replacement therapy
+- Supplemental oestrogen, ie: birth control pills and menopausal hormone therapy

 - Chemotherapy and radiotherapy